-29. Paragraph 54 of HKSAE 3000 requires the auditor to report matters that may be of interest to those charged with governance.
+29. Paragraph 78 of HKSAE 3000 (Revised) requires the auditor to consider, whether any matter has come to the attention of the auditor that is to be communicated to those charged with governance.
 Accordingly, the auditor should consider reporting the breaches noted from procedures performed to those charged with governance.